afep/globant-datachallenge/README.md

 ### Data validation

-It's quite possible the file used to load the data has some errors, the api as the etl perform a validation process before loading the records to the database, the elements with errors wil be stored in the s3 bucket using the file name and the date and time of loading to check the issues.
+It's quite possible the file used to load the data has some errors, the API as the ETL performs a validation process before loading the records to the database,and the elements with errors will be stored in the s3 bucket using the file name and the date and time of loading to check the issues.

 ![data-with-errors.png](images/data-with-errors.png)
-_Description: Displaying one of the possible messages when the validation process reject rows._
+_Description: Displaying one of the possible messages when the validation process rejects rows._

-You also, may want go to the bucket to check the error file
+You also may want to go to the bucket to check the error file.

 ![file-with-errors-log.png](images/file-with-errors-log.png)
 _Description: Displaying the file with the records rejected by the data validation._

 ### Backup and restore data

-- There are two end points for this specific requerimient the first one create the backup GET /backup will create the files in AVRO format in the S3 bucket
+- There are two endpoints for this specific requirement the first one creates the backup GET /backup will create the files in AVRO format in the S3 bucket

 ![backup.png](images/backup.png)
-_Description: Displaying the files in AVRO format created by running the end point._
+_Description: Displaying the files in AVRO format created by running the endpoint._

-- The other one is GET /restore, who uses the files previousle created to restore the tables.
+- The other one is GET /restore, which uses the files previously created to restore the tables.

 ### (CHALLENGE #2)

 ### Report endpoints

-For the report, we have two end points to get the data from the database, they are comming paginated.
+For the report, we have two endpoints to get the data from the database, they are paginated.

-#### Data by quarter
+#### Data by Quarter

 ![employees-by-quarter.png](images/employees-by-quarter.png)
-_Description: Displaying the data returned by the end point._
+_Description: Displaying the data returned by the endpoint._

 #### Hired above mean

 ![hired-above-mean.png](images/hired-above-mean.png)
-_Description: Displaying the data returned by the end point._
+_Description: Displaying the data returned by the endpoint._

 # Github Deploy

-I configured the Github workflow to deploy de API using an EC2 machine
+I configured the GitHub workflow to deploy the API using an EC2 machine
 NOTE: The machine used is in a free tier, the ip will change

 ![github-workflow.png](images/github-workflow.png)